ova2/angular-development-with-primeng/README.md

 * [Chapter 10, Creating Robust Applications](https://github.com/ova2/angular-development-with-primeng/tree/master/chapter10)
   * Setup unit testing with Jasmine and Karma
-  * Unit testing of Components, Services and Pipes
+  * Unit testing of Components and Services
   * Tip how to speed up unit testing
   * Hands-on setup and e2e testing with Protractor
   * Exploring PrimeNG application with Augury